Director of Caritas Diocese of Brentwood

 Inspired by the Catholic faith, Caritas is the helping hand of the Church: reaching out to the poor, vulnerable and excluded, regardless of race or religion, to build a world based on justice and fraternal love.

 We exist to support and encourage the living out of Catholic Social Teaching within the Diocese.
 Volunteers give thousands of hours to support those who are ill, poor and marginalised throughout Essex and East London, working with those of all faith and none.
 Caritas Diocese of Brentwood celebrates that work, which is often both hidden and heroic.
-Every year we intend to bring together those who are working in parishes, schools and groups across the Diocese for a day of networking, sharing good practice, and training.
+Every year we intend to bring together those who are working in parishes, schools and groups across the Diocese for a day of networking, sharing good practices, and training.
 During the year we hope to match those seeking volunteering opportunities with local groups who are desperate for volunteers to help them continue and develop their work; this website is the keyway in which we do that.
 Through our social media we also share news of charitable initiatives, and celebrate moments of particular significance that otherwise may only be known in a particular parish or locality.
 Caritas Diocese of Brentwood is not another layer of “management” or “accountability” for any group – rather, we exist to help amplify all the good work that is already happening, giving it a wider reach and greater prominence.

 The date for our first conversation was significant; St John Bosco is the Patron Saint of the young and Caritas Diocese of Brentwood works closely with the Brentwood Catholic Youth Service, helping young leaders to have a strong appreciation of Catholic Social Teaching, and highlighting opportunities for young people and young adults to volunteer, so as to put their faith into action in practical ways.